CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/3-HR-Demo.md

 1. Optionally, you can ask Copilot Chat to export its response to a Word document to highlight this feature.

-### Copilot in Outlook
+## Task 3: Copilot in Outlook

-Lastly, use Copilot in Outlook to draft an email to the hiring team regarding the top candidates.
+In this task, you’ll use Copilot in Outlook to draft a professional email to the hiring team summarizing the top candidates and recommending next steps.

 1. Click on the **Apps (1)** fromt he left navigative apne and then select **Outlook (2)** under Apps section.